Spanish-Japanese Bilateral Programme of Technological Cooperation

 - Application Form: This form, written in English, should emphasize the project as a whole, the activities of the participants and the importance of it for all partners.
 It must be agreed, completed and signed by all the parties of the international consortium.

 - Draft or copy of the signed version of the Consortium Partnership Agreement: Document in English that guarantees the execution of the project and describes the agreed conditions of exploitation of the results of the project.
-In case a draft is presented, a copy of the signed version by the legal representatives of all participating entities must be presented before the approval of the international seal.
+In case a draft is presented, a copy of the signed version by the legal representatives of all participating entities must be submitted before the approval of the international seal.

 These conditions are subject to variations that can be consulted on the main page of the CDTI Innovation website.

-b) Through other programs, such as Eureka Globalstars.
+B) Through other programs, such as:

 In cases where the call for aid is articulated through another programme, for example Eureka Globalstars, the specific procedure for participation should be consulted.